 The Legal Duty to Maintain Property

 When you walk into the home of another person, you are likely a social guest and expect to enjoy time catching up.
 Social guests don’t anticipate that they may become victims due to dangerous conditions on an owner’s property.
-Uneven surfaces account for a common accident that many social guests now encounter when they visit the home of another.
+Uneven surfaces account for a typical accident that many social guests now encounter when they visit the home of another.
 Whether you are entering a home as a social guest or a public place as a customer, you should be aware that a property owner owes you a duty of care to maintain that property in a safe condition.
 You are owed this duty of care under Illinois negligence laws, and a failure to properly maintain a property may mean that you can recover damages.

-A fall on an uneven floor can easily cause a person to suffer serious injuries.
+A fall on an uneven floor can easily cause a person to suffer severe injuries.
 It is easy to slip, trip, stumble, fall or be harmed on an uneven surface.
 In many cases, it is difficult to see a difference in elevation of a surface if you are not the owner of that property.
 Customers and other visitors to stores and businesses often have no way of knowing the condition of an uneven surface that leads to their injuries.

 Causes of Uneven Floor Accidents